Emergency Cardiac Services without the wait

 - Cold sweats

-It should be noted that not all patients who have a heart attack experience all of these symptoms, and they can vary greatly in their severity.
+Not all patients who have a heart attack will experience all of these symptoms, and they can vary greatly in their severity.
 Some may not experience any warning symptoms at all, while others may experience only minor symptoms that they may dismiss.
 A heart attack can strike without any warning at all, or you may experience recurrent symptoms for hours, days, or even weeks in advance.
 Generally speaking, the more warning symptoms you experience, the higher the risk you may be at for having a heart attack.
 If you suspect you may be suffering from a heart attack, you should act immediately.
 It’s always better to err on the side of caution when it comes to your heart.

-Don’t Ignore the Warning Signs: See Us Today
+Don’t Ignore the Warning Signs, Come See Us Today!

 Whether you’re experiencing chest pain or shortness of breath, don’t gamble with your life.
-Surepoint Emergency Centers have several 24-hour emergency medical care centerss located throughout the Dallas-Fort Worth area, including Azle, Chisholm Trail, Denton, Midtown (Corpus Christi), Padre, Pantego, Stephenville, and Weatherford.
-If you’re unable to get here in an emergency, we can also send an ambulance to you.
-Should you require surgery or extended care, we coordinate with many local hospitals to admit our patients with no wait time.
+Surepoint Emergency Centers have several 24-hour emergency medical care centers located throughout Texas.
+14 convenient locations; Arlington, Azle, Denton, Corpus Christi, Padre Island, Grand Prairie, Mesquite, Pantego, Rowlett, Stephenville, and Weatherford.
+If you’re unable to get here, we can also send an ambulance to you.
+Should you require hospitalization past 23 hours, surgery, or extended care, we coordinate with many local hospitals to admit our patients with no wait time.
 Come in or contact us today – your life or that of a loved one may depend upon it!